 Before your dental or orthodontic practice dives into social media marketing, answer the questions below.
 Then, determine if you’re actually ready.

-Been pitched lately by your website provider or SEO consultant that they’ve now “added” social media to their list of services?
+Been pitched lately by your website provider or dental SEO consultant that they’ve now “added” dental social media to their list of services?
 Did they ask you to just get signed up and the rest would take care of itself?
 More and more naïve (best case) and/or unscrupulous (worst case) internet marketers are trying to ride the social media wave right into your dental or orthodontic practice.
 Save yourself a lot of pain and headaches by answering a few simple questions first.

 Question #1: Do you understand the difference between FAKE social media and REAL social media in a dental or orthodontic practice?

 Look at the three images below.
 They’re a good representation of what many inexperienced, self-proclaimed social media “experts” are selling.
 It’s likely that the practice below (we’ve blurred the name because it’s not important) now believes it “has” social media marketing.

 We’re not blaming the practice.
 This mentality comes from decades of traditional dental marketing where, for example, a practice could simply write a check for a yellow pages ad, a billboard, or direct mail campaign and then forget about it.

 New media (social media marketing) doesn’t work the same way.
 Look over the three images below to get a good idea of what fake social media marketing looks like:

 Now, take a look at REAL social media engagement on a dental practice’s Facebook wall.